Journalist Visas - J Visas

 Select the type of visa you want to find out about:

 This "J" visa is for journalists.
-You will need to send us:
+To get your application going, you will need:

 1. Passport plus a photocopy of the photo page in addition - passport must have two blank pages and 6 months remianing validity.

-2. One photo (less than 6 months old) - there are specific requirements for photos - click here for more information - if the requirements (per the link) are not met, the application may be refused.
+2. Digital photo (to be uploaded to the Chinese Visa Centre application form) - there are specific requirements for photos - click here for more information - if the requirements (per the link) are not met, the application may be refused.

 4. Relevant fee (click here to see prices)

-5. An original and a copy of your permanent residence or work permit for the UK if you are not applying with an EU passport.
+5. A copy of your permanent residence or work permit for the UK if you are not applying with an EU passport.